Abdul-Karim Qasim: Overthrow and execution

 Qasim was given a short show trial and was shot soon after.
-Many of Qasim's Shi'ite supporters believed that he had merely gone into hiding and would appear like the Mahdi to lead a rebellion against the new government.
-To counter this sentiment and terrorise his supporters, Qasim's dead body was displayed on television in a five minute long propaganda video called The End of the Criminals that included close-up views of his bullet wounds amid disrespectful treatment of his corpse, which is spat on in the final scene.
-About 100 government loyalists were killed in the fighting as well as between 1,500 and 5,000 civilian supporters of the Qasim administration or the Iraqi Communist Party during the three day "house-to-house search" that immediately followed the coup.
+He was executed by the Ba'athists inside the Ministry of Defence building; the Ba'athists desecrated his corpse on Iraqi television.
+Many of his Shi'a supporters believed that he had merely gone into hiding and would appear like the Mahdi to lead a rebellion against the new government.
+To counter this sentiment and terrorise his supporters, Qasim's dead body was displayed on television in a five-minute long propaganda video called The End of the Criminals that included close-up views of his bullet wounds amid disrespectful treatment of his corpse, which was spat on in the final scene.
+About 100 government loyalists were killed in the fighting as well as between 1,500 and 5,000 civilian supporters of the Qasim administration or the Iraqi Communist Party during the three-day "house-to-house search" that immediately followed the coup.